OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-13.md

 Moses said to the people, “Remember this day, the day you came out of Egypt, out of the house of slavery, for the Lord brought you out with a powerful hand.
 Do not eat anything containing yeast.

 ## Exodus 13:4
-Today, in the month of Abib, you are leaving.
+This day marks your departure in the month of Abib.

 ## Exodus 13:5
 When the Lord brings you into the land of the Canaanites, Hittites, Amorites, Hivites, and Jebusites, the land He swore to your ancestors to give you, a land flowing with milk and honey, you shall observe this rite in this month: